cmendozab/BadBankGoogleLogin/README.md

 # Description:
 > Short project description.

 It still needs some refinement but the main functionality that I wanted to include (GoogleLogin) is implemented.
+This is an activity for wee 27 of MITx Pro FullStack WebDev program.
+The idea is the project is to provide a WebApp with basic Bank functionality such as add, withdraw money, login, logout, and view historical data.

 # Installation:
 > There are a few things you need in order to run this project.